TechWritingFitz/TechWritingFitz/Glue_readme.md

 ## Overview ##

 This document serves as the business case and technical overview for Glue, a full-stack web application developed to centralize, automate and archive technical content relating to Instructions for Use documentation at LetsGetChecked.
+Glue can be accessed here: https://glue-ifu-demo.onrender.com/.
+This demonstration page may take a moment to load initially as it's hosted on a free tier account from Render.com that goes to sleep when inactive.
+If you can spare ~30 seconds, you will then be able to use it as described in the documentation below.

 ## Business case for the tool's development ##